 All sequences must be selected from the Approved sequences.
-The additional five courses may be selected from any transfer level courses in the catalog or the current class schedule which belong to appropriate academic disciplines in Arts and Letters, Social Science or Science/Mathematics.
-Mathematics courses must be MTH105 Introduction to Contemporary Mathematics or higher (excluding 211, 212, 213).
+Additional courses may be selected from any transfer level courses in the catalog or the current class schedule which belong to appropriate academic disciplines in Arts and Letters, Social Science or Science/Mathematics.
+All mathematics courses must be MTH111 or higher (excluding 211, 212, 213).